 How well are we doing?

 Countries around the world are taking very different paths through the COVID-19 pandemic, and there is just as much diversity in the economic policy response and whether to promote a green COVID-19 recovery.
-In the 20 countries covered by our data, all governments are talking about the need to ‘build back better’ – or greener – but there is much weaker willingness to prioritise a green economy in practice, and many low and middle-income economies are constrained in pursuing viable green plans.
-There is a sharp divergence between those countries that are comprehensively integrating green policy measures into economic support packages, and the majority who have no ‘fiscal space’ and mounting debt-stress from managing COVID.
+In the 32 countries currently covered by our data, all but a few governments are talking about the need to ‘build back better’ – or greener – but there is much weaker willingness to prioritise a green economy in practice, and many low and middle-income economies are constrained in pursuing viable green plans.
+There is a sharp divergence between those countries that are comprehensively integrating green policy measures into economic support packages (largely richer, OECD countries), and the majority who have no ‘fiscal space’ and mounting debt-stress from managing COVID.

-The smaller, ambitious group led by Sweden and France (followed by Portugal, Canada, and the UK) are doing the most to provide green stimulus, use green conditionality, consider nature and biodiversity positive measures, and attend to creating green jobs and an inclusive transition.
+The smaller, ambitious group led by Sweden, France and Spain, (followed by Portugal, Canada, and the UK) are doing the most to provide green stimulus, use green conditionality, consider nature and biodiversity positive measures, and attend to creating green jobs and an inclusive transition.
 Germany, South Korea, and the USA follow next with packages that are ambitious but narrow, or soft on implimentation commitments so far.
-These more structural – and well financed – responses stand in contrast to the majority of countries who have made no or very few accommodations for a green recovery in support packages and wider policy response.
-Bangladesh, Morocco, Botswana, Peru and others are by no means poor performers in all other areas of green economy policy, but have in many cases been unable to finance significant economic stimulus measures and been less willing to put policy processes in place to target environmental objectives in addition to health and economic ones.
+These more structural or well financed responses stand in contrast to the majority of countries who have been unable to make any accommodations for a green recovery in support packages and wider policy response as of yet.
+Bangladesh, Morocco, Botswana, Peru, Serbia, Ethiopia, Turkey and others are by no means poor performers in all other areas of green economy policy, but have been unable to finance significant economic stimulus measures and been less willing to put policy processes in place to target environmental objectives in addition to health and economic ones.
 Financing solutions from international financial institutions (IFIs) and high income governments are more essential than ever if the inclusive green recovery that is needed globally, and can help pay for itself, is to reach beyond a privileged few countries.

-Costa Rica and to a lesser extent India stand above the pack as middle-income countries that have had partial success in deploying green recovery measures in the face of financial challenges, while the likes of Brazil, China and especially UAE, Australia and Japan (so far) have made underwhelming or variable efforts given their resources.
-Inclusive transition measures have largely been a priority for higher income, higher ambition countries such as Sweden, France, Canada, Portugal and the UK focusing on green job creation, but there are exceptions include Uganda targeting funds at women and youth, and Botswana considering legislation to improve economic empowerment, Ethiopia’s pilot project on tree-planting targeting women and girls, and Nigeria reserving 60% of its MSME survival fund for women entrepreneurs.
+Costa Rica, Nigeria and to a lesser extent India stand above the pack as middle-income countries that have had partial success in deploying green recovery measures in the face of financial challenges, while the likes of Brazil, China and especially UAE, Australia and Japan (so far) have made underwhelming or variable efforts given their resources.
+Inclusive transition measures have largely been a priority for higher income, higher ambition countries such as Sweden, France, Spain, Canada, Portugal, the UK and South Korea focusing on green job creation.
+There are exceptions, including Uganda targeting funds at women and youth, Botswana considering legislation to improve economic empowerment, Ethiopia’s pilot project on tree-planting targeting women and girls, and Nigeria reserving 60% of its MSME survival fund for women entrepreneurs.

 About this policy